malinlarsson/courses/ngsintro/1701/labs/NGS_workflow.md

 samtools view -f 1024 -c <bam file>
 ```

-Before we move forward, ask yourelf why we used samtools to look at the BAMfile?
+Before we move forward, ask yourself why we used samtools to look at the BAMfile?
 Could we have looked at it with just less?

 ![](files/NGS_workflow/wf_bqsr.png)